nickdoth/COMP7320-KPs/README.md

 2. Project scope is **focused**, such that the business objectives are well defined and narrow.
 3. Application is highly interactive, has a clearly defined user group, and is not **computationally complex**.
 4. Functionality of the system is **clearly visible at the user interface**.

-## Guest Slide

-San Francisco System is not important